 The flavor of a leek is more subtle and sweet than an onion.
 Like onions, scallions and garlic, leeks too are an allium and belong to the Amaryllidaceae family -a family of blooming bulbs related to the lovely Amaryllis.
 Their latin name is Allium Porrum.

 The darker parts are great for stock, no need to waste any part.

-As you will discover, between the layers, there are flecks of dirt.
+As you will discover, between the layers, there may be flecks of dirt.
 Sometimes even clumps.
-The thing about leeks is..... they can be dirty.
-But that's OK.

-An easy way to remove the dirt is to soak the sliced leeks in a bowl of tepid water for about 10 mins, stirring occasionally.
+An easy way to remove the dirt is to soak the sliced leeks in a bowl of tepid water for about 10 minutes, stirring occasionally.
 Most of the dirt will fall to the bottom.
-Remove them with tongs or with your hands careful not to stir up the dirt at the bottom.
+Remove them with tongs or with your hands careful not to stir up the dirt that falls to the bottom.